 Before you make an FOI request, please read the following guidelines.

-- Your request should be clear and concise and specify exactly the documents that you are seeking.
+- Your request should be clear and concise and specify exactly the documents you are seeking.

-- All requests should provide a time period in which you wish Council to undertake a search within, for example 1 January 2020 to 13 March 2020.
+- All requests should provide a time period within which Council must undertake its search – for example, ‘1 January 2020 to 13 March 2020’.

 - Try to avoid phrases like ‘all documents in relation to’ and ‘including but not limited to’.

-- Note: if you are seeking information to support a court case, we suggest you seek legal advice before submitting a FOI request as it may be more appropriate to access the information via a subpoena.
+- Note: if you are seeking information to support a court case, we suggest you seek legal advice prior to submitting an FOI request, as it may be more appropriate to access the information via a subpoena.

-Under section 17 of the FOI Act, a request must meet three requirements to be valid:
+Under section 17 of the Act, a request must meet three requirements to be valid:

 - your request must be in writing – please use Council's FOI Request Form below.

-- you must provide sufficient information about the documents you are requesting to enable us to identify and locate relevant documents.
+- you must provide sufficient information about the documents you are requesting to enable officers to identify and locate the relevant documents.
 Here are some tips to assist with this:

 - Provide an accurate description of the documents you are seeking.